 If you do choose to submit your bill to your insurance company for potential reimbursement, I will provide you with an appropriate invoice for the purpose.
-Should you need support in authorizing coverage for my visit or testing I order, I will also assist, as a free agent unentangled by contracts with the third party.
 I do not guarantee that your insurance company will cover my services nor my orders.

 Yes and no. I will care for those who have traditional insurance policies, if they are willing to pay for my care directly and accept responsibility for making any submissions to their insurance company.
 I do not submit service billing directly to such companies; nor do I receive any payment directly from them.
 I have chosen to not contract with such companies, so that I may remain as free as possible to care for you and remain financially able to provide for my family.

 Essentially, my approach leaves no room for any conflicts of interest which might hinder me from making decisions in your best interest.
 I receive no incentives from pharmaceutical companies to prescribe their medications, and any goods purchased through me are sold for near cost (shipping/handling and applicable taxes added).

 I do not do so out of compulsion by legal authorities, but due to the compulsion of the Bible, which directs me to care for all people, regardless of religion, race, gender, or any other factor.
 While I reserve the right to refuse to continue care for those who choose to not pay for their service, I commit to providing the same compassionate, excellent, thorough care for all who come to me suffering.